sunyumail93/scRNA_ReproducibilityStudy/README.md

 ## 2, Prepare Drosophila genome and annotation files for Cell Ranger

+### 2.1 Download files

 As claimed in the original paper, they used fruit fly genome r6.27:

-Download the same genome as the eLife paper used: FlyBase r6.27: [dmel-all-chromosome-r6.27.fasta](ftp://ftp.flybase.net/genomes/Drosophila_melanogaster/dmel_r6.27_FB2019_02/fasta/)
+Download the same genome as the eLife paper used: FlyBase r6.27: dmel-all-chromosome-r6.27.fasta (ftp://ftp.flybase.net/genomes/Drosophila_melanogaster/dmel_r6.27_FB2019_02/fasta/)

-Then download GTF annotation file: [dmel-all-r6.27.gtf](ftp://ftp.flybase.net/genomes/Drosophila_melanogaster/dmel_r6.27_FB2019_02/gtf/)
+Then download GTF annotation file: dmel-all-r6.27.gtf (ftp://ftp.flybase.net/genomes/Drosophila_melanogaster/dmel_r6.27_FB2019_02/gtf/)

+### 2.2 Filter GTF

 After comparing the GTF I downloaded with the published single cell counts (gene names), I found they removed mirRNA genes and snoRNA genes in the annotation.